 Biomarker Testing Needs to Keep Up With Treatments

-There have been a lot of changes in lung cancer since I was diagnosed 5 1/2 years ago.
-When I had biomarker testing on my biopsy tissue in 2013, EGFR, ALK, and KRAS were the only mutations checked.
+There have been a lot of changes in lung cancer since I was diagnosed in 2013.
+When I had biomarker testing on my biopsy tissue, EGFR, ALK, and KRAS were the only mutations checked.
 And this was at a major academic medical center in Chicago!
 These three mutations were the only ones considered significant at the time.

 Did you receive biomarker testing?

 Immunotherapy was pretty much still in the realm of science fiction in lung cancer in 2013, but now it is used as a first line of treatment for many lung cancer patients and as part of combination therapy with chemotherapy for other patients.
-You can find hundreds of immunotherapy trials just for lung cancer alone if you look on clinicaltrials.gov.
+You can find hundreds of immunotherapy trials just for lung cancer alone if you look on the clinical trials website.